saurabh1088/notes/iOS/Auth/oAuth2PointO.md

 2. Register app with oAuth Provider
 The app requiring oAuth2.0 implementation need to be registered with the oAuth provider.
-This process is usually on some console provided by oAuth provider where one can add the application and obtain a *client ID* and *client secret*
+This process is usually on some console provided by oAuth provider where one can add the application and obtain a *client ID* and *client secret*. *client secret* is optional.

 3. Update App for redirect URL
 One need to configure a redirect URL, using URL scheme or Universal Links.
 This redirect URL is required by authorisation